Champions League possible line-ups and team news: Quarter-final second legs

 Article body

-UEFA.com gives Fantasy Football managers a helping hand by predicting all the UEFA Champions League quarter-final second leg starting XIs.
+UEFA.com gives Fantasy Football managers a helping hand by predicting all the UEFA Champions League quarter-final second leg line-ups, and keeps track of the confirmed starting XIs.

-You can make three free transfers right up until the second legs begin at 21:00 CET on Tuesday.
+After the window for free transfers is closed at kick-off on Tuesday, you can make substitutions right up until the Wednesday games start at 21:00 CET.

 Liverpool vs Benfica (3-1)